Adam Kendon of the Graduate School of Education is cited for research on hand gestures and their underlying meaning.

 Penn in the News

-Camille Charles of the School of Arts and Sciences discusses the issue of inter-racial diversity in college applicants.
+Ian Lustick of the School of Arts and Sciences discusses the Israeli viewpoint of the religious turbulence in the Middle East.

 Michael Knoll of the Law School discusses the possible outcomes of proposed tax increases on managers of private equity.